kevinwairi/Ceaser-Cipher/README.md

 ## Installation
-You can follow this link https://kevinwairi.github.io/Ceaser-Cipher/ to a live deployed site or clone the program in to yoyr machine and then run it on your Editor git clone https://kevinwairi.github.io/Ceaser-Cipher/
+You can follow this link https://kevinwairi.github.io/Ceaser-Cipher/ to a live deployed site or clone the program in to your machine and then run it on your IDE or Terminal git clone https://kevinwairi.github.io/Ceaser-Cipher/

 ## Licensed by MIT